 Our Karate classes in Fulwell target a variety of people, usually one of these three: Men and women who want to study a new self-defense skill or sports activity which keeps them physically fit People who are serious about learning Karate & Those that want to develop the ability to defend themselves and increase their self-confidence in day to day life We can assist men, women and children of every age irrespective of their experience or actual physical ability.

 Karate practice (Fulwell ) – Our Karate Classes in Fulwell

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Fulwell .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Fulwell .

 (info courtesy of: Karate Class in Fulwell )